zaxguo/p1-kernel/docs/README.md

 A tiny kernel *incrementally built* for OS education.

 Start with minimal, baremetal code.
-Then add kernel features in small doses.
+Then each assignment adds new features.
 Each experiment is a self-contained and can run on both Rpi3 hardware and QEMU.

-## Rationale
+## Learning objectives

-The kernel must run on cheap & modern hardware.

-Showing the kernel's evolution path is important.
-Along the path, each version must be self-contained runnable.

-We deem the following kernel functions crucial to implement:
+**Knowledge:**
 * protection modes
 * interrupt handling
 * preemptive scheduling
 * virtual memory

-Experimenting with these features is difficult with commodity kernels due to their complexity.

-## Goals

-**Primary:**
+**Skills:**
 * Learning by doing: the core concepts of a modern OS kernel
 * Experiencing OS engineering: hands-on programming & debugging at the hardware/software boundary
 * Daring to plumb: working with baremetal hardware: CPU protection modes, registers, IO, MMU, etc.